How to Answer: “What’s Your Biggest Weakness?”

 The interviewer questions how this was a weakness for you, and suddenly, you’re left reeling.
 Because after all, it isn’t a weakness.
 It’s you attempting to disguise a strength as a weakness.

 “What’s your biggest weakness?” is one of the most difficult questions an interviewer can ask and one that candidates often just aren’t prepared to answer correctly.
+Need help deciding what your weaknesses are?
+Find additional tips on assessing your weaknesses and how to discuss them here.

 Here’s the #1 mistake job seeker’s make: